garyaj/webTech-SiteSuite-course/README.md

 -   **Perl for web server side processing**

-    **Objectives:** to impart a rudimentary knowledge the Perl scripting language; to explain and demonstrate a simpler Perl CGI script handler.<br />
+    **Objectives:** to impart a rudimentary knowledge of the Perl scripting language; to explain and demonstrate a simple Perl CGI script handler.<br />
     **Process:** Lecture with slides; demonstration; student explores the effects of changes on a simple Perl CGI script.<br />